Dimasichsanul/os212/about.md

 # About

-This is a GitHub Page template on GitHub.
+This is a OS212's Dimas Ichsanul's GitHub Page.
-Fill free to clone/fork/hijack/whatever it!

 <br>
 # More Information